-- A. Product Data: Include construction details, material descriptions, dimensions of individual components and profiles, and finishes. - B. Shop Drawings: - 1.
+- A. Product Data: Include construction details, material descriptions, dimensions of individual components and profiles, and finishes. - B. Reflected ceiling plans showing proposed and existing speaker locations. - C. Shop Drawings: - 1.
 Dimensioned plans and sections or elevation layouts. - 2.
 Wiring Diagrams: Power, signal, and control wiring specific to this Project.
 Identify terminals and wiring designations and color codes to facilitate installation, operation, and maintenance.
 Indicate recommended types, wire sizes, and circuiting arrangements for field-installed wiring, and show circuit protection features. - 3.
 Speaker locations, placement of ambient microphones and zone boundaries must be approved by OT Engineer. - 4.
-General design guidance for speaker placement is every 12 feet.
+General design guidance for speaker placement is every 12 feet. - 5.
+The OT Engineer shall assign Paging Access Point (PAP) for terminus of all facilities.

-A. All equipment and installation methods shall be in accordance with recommendations from Washington Professional Systems (WPS), who is the current sole source PA system provider.
-The local WPS contact is Dave Leister at 301-370-4746.

-davel@wpsworld.com.
-The Contractor is responsible for contacting this organization and including all associated cost in the bid price.

-- B. A copy of all correspondence, task orders, work orders with WPS shall be also provided to the OT Engineer. - C. OT Engineer shall approve all work prior to work being performed. - D. Additional system design shall be performed by WPS.
+- A. All equipment and installation methods shall be in accordance with recommendations from Washington Professional Systems (WPS), who is the current sole source PA system provider.
+The local WPS contact is Dave Leister at 301-370-4746. davel@wpsworld.com.
+The Contractor is responsible for contacting this organization and including all associated cost in the bid price. - B. A copy of all correspondence, task orders, work orders with WPS shall be also provided to the OT Engineer. - C. OT Engineer shall approve all work prior to work being performed. - D. Additional system design shall be performed by WPS.